 According to Econsultancy, enclosed checkouts are proven to reduce shopping-cart abandonment.
 A slick, distraction-free checkout allows the shopper to focus on only the most important elements:

 Purchase information is made clearer to shoppers Security/trust seals are more noticeable Shoppers know exactly where they are in the process, reducing uncertainty

 As a result, shoppers tend to only go in one direction, completing the purchase and increasing sales for your store.

 The modern eCommerce marketplace exists on mobile.
 The amount of companies that can survive with a flawed mobile checkout process are getting fewer and fewer by the day.
 Apply the above tips for checkout optimization to save you money… and possibly your entire business.

 How’s your mobile checkout process?
 Do you have any questions?
 We want to hear your thoughts, so share your opinions below in the comments section now.

 About the author

-Marc is a copywriter who, fittingly enough, runs Marc Schenker Copywriter.
-An expert in business and marketing, he helps businesses of all sizes get the most bang for their ad bucks.
-To find out what really makes him tick, head on over to his website.
+Marc is a copywriter and content marketer who runs The Glorious Company, a content marketing agency.
+An expert in business and marketing, he helps businesses and companies of all sizes get the most bang for their ad bucks.